Lisa Messenger

 Lisa Messenger (born 1971) is an Australian entrepreneur and author.
-She is the owner and creative director of marketing for The Messenger Group, a book publishing company.
-As well as the founder and Editor in Chief of Collective Hub.
+She is the owner and creative director of marketing for The Messenger Group, a book publishing company, and the founder and Editor in Chief of Collective Hub, a magazine.

-Background

-Messenger grew up on a large farm outside Coolah, central western New South Wales, Australia.
+Career

-Her first job was as a riding instructor.
-She graduated from Ascham boarding school in Sydney and Southern Cross University (Bachelor of Business, 1999).
-She worked for several years before taking her degree.
-She founded The Messenger Group in 2001 in Sydney, brokering sponsorship deals and doing public relations and marketing.
+Messenger founded The Messenger Group in 2001 in Sydney, brokering sponsorship deals and doing public relations and marketing.

-Her self-help and entrepreneurship books reveal several major personal challenges as well as business success.
-She was married and divorced, and as detailed in her 2016 books, was engaged to an entrepreneur in 2015.
-In 2023, her friend acted as a surrogate mother of her son.
-She lives in Bangalow, northern NSW, after owning several residences in Sydney.

-Businesses

-The Messenger Group is a media company.
-Lisa Messenger launched it as a publishing company in 2001, and it now has 18 arms including a lifestyle website, publishing, events, marketing consultancy, and homewares.
-The Group has published around 400 books.
 Collective was launched in 2013 with $1.5 million of her own money, as an "entrepreneurial and lifestyle" print magazine, alongside a website and events company.
 In 2015, Collective was distributed in 37 countries.

 In October 2017, the Group announced that this flagship publication would shift from monthly to bi-monthly after "several redundancies as the business streamlines itself around the three key pillars of print, digital and events."

 On 26 March 2018, Messenger announced that the print edition would close.
 Messenger also closed the Sydney office.
 Financial and creative reasons were given, and she wrote a book about the process.
 Several months later, the print edition was reinstated, although with one-off issues and freelance contracts for a smaller number of journalists.

 Books

 Messenger has written several lifestyle and business books.
 Most are published by her own company, although Daring & Disruptive was also published by Simon & Schuster.
+Her self-help and entrepreneurship books discuss personal challenges as well as business.
+She was married and divorced, and as detailed in her 2016 books, was engaged to an entrepreneur in 2015.
+In 2023, her friend acted as a surrogate mother of her son.